-Fundamental outlook for Australian Dollar looks to be improving with recent job numbers improving and recent price bounces.
-Additionally weak jpy is much coveted by the BOJ and they will be working at making the weak yen if possible.
+The fundamental outlook for Australian Dollar looks to be improving with recent job numbers improving and recent price bounces.
+Additionally, weak jpy is much coveted by the BOJ and they will be working at making the weak yen if possible.

 One other bonus for this trade is positive swap on the trade.